A Marathon, Not a Sprint – by Ed Dunn

 We can all relate to the idea of life being much like a challenging, long-distance running race.
 This idea is not a new one.
 The authors of many great works of literature have drawn on this well-tested analogy.
 The Apostle Paul himself used this imagery on several occasions in his writings to diverse groups of people.
 Many of us may’ve even had parents who reminded us quite frequently that life is more like “a marathon, not a sprint.”
 I know I certainly did.

 In these times, I often return to the words of Isaiah.
 As a younger man, I took the words literally, especially in the context of running and the movie, and looked to the Lord for physical renewal and strength.
 As an older man now, I love the words more as poetry and artful metaphor, looking to the Lord for peace, spiritual renewal and strength.
 We may well face physical challenges in life.
-Some challenges may come in the form of what is happening around us with the coronavirus.
+Some challenges may come in the form of what is happening around us.
 Some may simply come from our natural aging.
 No matter what, we face these challenges together.